MikroElektronika/Click_SHT_SHT3x-DIS/README.md

 * I2C Interface with communication speeds up to 1 MHz and two user selectable addresses
 * Typical accuracy of 2 % RH and 0.3 °C
 * Very fast start-up and measurement time

 ---

-### Installation
-Use the package manager to install the library for your architecture.

----